 - Control-plane messages such as DTP and BPDUs are sent out untagged.

-- Control-plane messages such as CDP and VTP are sent out untagged if Native VLAN is 1 otherwise are tagged with VLAN1.
+- Control-plane messages such as CDP and VTP are sent out untagged if the Native VLAN is 1; otherwise, they are tagged with VLAN1.

 - Native VLAN is configured per trunk port and is locally significant.
 Therefore, different VLAN numbers can be configured on both sides of a single trunk link leading to native VLAN mismatch.